Posted by: Kent Westlund, CFA

 A frequent topic of discussion among CFA® charter candidates is how one level of the exam compares to the next.
 The near-universal consensus is that Level II is a significant step up from Level I in a number of ways.
 The following ten points outline some of the major differences a candidate will encounter between Level I and Level II of the CFA exam:

 At Level I, questions are normally defined using only a brief self-contained question stem, such as: “The period of time within which a hedge fund must fulfill a redemption request is called…” At Level II, vignettes are introduced.
 A vignette can be thought of as a mini-case, where a business scenario is described in several paragraphs using a mix of text, tables, financial statements, and so on.
 A Level II candidate must develop the ability to quickly scan through a vignette and pick out the pieces of data needed to answer a particular question.

 The Level I CFA exam currently consists of 240 discrete standalone questions (starting in 2021, there will be only 180 questions), and each of these questions is unrelated to the others.
-By contrast, the Level II exam is organized as 20 “item sets,” each based on a shared common vignette and containing 6 sub-questions.
-Generally these six sub-questions will all dig in to a single topic.
+By contrast, Level II questions are organized as “item sets,” each based on a shared common vignette and containing 4-6 sub-questions.
+Generally these sub-questions will all dig in to a single topic.
 This deep dive into individual topics makes it potentially more dangerous to skip a particular reading, because each item sets represents 5% of the points on the exam.

-One convenient characteristic of the Level I exam is that it’s traditionally been offered more than once a year.
+One convenient characteristic of the Level I exam is that it’s traditionally been offered tweice a year.
 And, beginning in 2021, there will be 4 sittings per year.
-Unfortunately, the same is not true of the Level II exam, which has only one sitting every 12 months.
+The Level II exam has two sittings every 12 months.
 Candidates who fail Level I or Level II cannot retake the exam in the adjacent timeframe.
 For Level I that means waiting 6 months.
 Level II candidates must wait longer.
-A candidate who fails the Level II exam in June thus has to wait until the following June to take a second attempt at the test.
+A candidate who fails the Level II exam in August thus has to wait until the following May to take a second attempt at the test.